Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-The same definitions hold for Fr\"olicher groups.
-Following Iglesias-Zemmour, \cite{Igdiff}, who does not assert that arbitrary diffeological groups have a Lie algebra, we give conditions for the existence of such a tangent space at the neutral element.
-We give the following definition:
+After Iglesias-Zemmour, see \cite{Igdiff}, we note that an arbitrary diffeological group does not necessarily possess a Lie algebra.
+Now we give conditions for the existence of a tangent space at the identity element $e$ (of course, $e$ is precisely the identity mapping if the group $G$ is a group of transformations).

-\begin{Definition} The diffeological group $G$ is a \textbf{diffeological Lie group} if and only if $^iT_eG$ is a vector space and if the derivative of the Adjoint action of $G$ on $^iT_eG$ defines a Lie bracket.
-In this case, we call $^iT_eG$ the Lie algebra of $G$, that we note generically $\mathfrak{g}.$ \end{Definition}
+\begin{Definition} The diffeological group $G$ is a \textbf{diffeological Lie group} if and only if $^iT_eG$ is a diffeological vector space and the derivative of the Adjoint action of $G$ on $^iT_eG$ defines a Lie bracket.
+In this case, we call $^iT_eG$ the Lie algebra of $G$, and we denote it generically by $\mathfrak{g}.$ \end{Definition}

-Let us precise the algebraic, diffeological and Fr\"olicher structures of $\mathfrak{g}.$ This section is mostly inspired on \cite{Ma2013}, see e.g. \cite{Ma2015}.